-Wimbledon is back for another year and the smell of Pimm’s and strawberries and cream will undoubtedly fill the air at SW19 as the tennis gets underway next week.
-This tournament has thrown up some truly memorable moments over the years but also there are some lesser-known facts about this great Grand Slam that you may not know so let us take a look at five of these absolute gems!
+Wimbledon is back for another year and the smell of Pimm’s and strawberries and cream will undoubtedly fill the air in SW19 as the tennis gets underway.
+This tournament has thrown up some truly memorable moments over the years, but there are also some lesser-known facts about this great Grand Slam that you may not know.
+So sit back and relax as we take a look at five of these absolute gems!

 5. Strawberries and cream are a dream!

 Wimbledon is synonymous with luxury and there is nothing more luxurious than a tub of delicious strawberries and cream washed down with a glass of Pimm’s!
 This classic dessert has been a staple of Wimbledon for many years now and around 23 tonnes of strawberries and 7,000 litres of fresh cream are served to the crowd over the course of the two weeks!

 Playing on grass courts can conjure up some brilliant points.
 The speed of the surface enables players to come to the net more often and those tennis players with huge serves are able to avoid being broken.
 However, in 2010, the longest match in tennis history was played when American, John Isner, took on France’s Nicolas Mahut in a titanic tussle which Isner edged.
 The match lasted just over 11 hours and that record is unlikely to be broken.

 Centre Court is one of the most famous sporting stadia in the UK, let alone London.
 However, it can be tricky to navigate your way to Centre Court or SW19 if you haven’t been before.
 Don’t be fooled by the name of the Slam either – the best way to get to Wimbledon is hopping on the District Line to Southfields and taking a 20-minute walk from there, which is two stops closer to central London than the centre of Wimbledon.